 - The house, like all prefabs, needs to be seen in person, especially during installation, to see if there are any areas vulnerable to water.
 My prefab post goes over the due diligence needed here.

 - MgO and steel have not gone well together in the past.
-In Denmark, massive problems (and lawsuits) resulted when salts naturally leached out of MgO board and corroded the metal in the buildings.
+In Denmark, massive problems (and lawsuits) resulted when salts naturally leached out of the MgO board and corroded the metal in the buildings.
 It’s not clear, even in recent tour videos of 2022 if the MgO is placed against the metal or if the SIPs are metal-foam-MgO.

-- The website says that Boxabl “doesn’t use lumber or sheetrock” and in an email they said “we do not use wood or materials that can rot or mold”.
+- The website says that Boxabl “doesn’t use lumber or sheetrock” and in an email they said, “we do not use wood or materials that can rot or mold”.
 But in multiple videos, wood appears to be the framing of the edges of the SIPs.
 Hidden wood in a metal-based house is a problem for hidden mold (potentially) in my books.
 Even the window rough openings are framed with wood – what happens when a window leaks?

 Is this a reliable company?

-Still in development
+Still in development?

 When I first wrote this we didn’t know if this is a reliable company yet.
 As I discuss in my general prefab post I never go with the prototype of a prefab.
 They commonly have problems.

 When I first wrote this blog post, the company still needed to raise 10 million dollars to be in full production.
-As of mid 2022 they do have a factory set up in Nevada and are still expanding into full production.
+As of mid-2022 they do have a factory set up in Nevada and are still expanding into full production.

 As of September 2022, no individual customer has yet received a Boxabl, and some put down their deposit almost two years ago.
 They will not be producing homes for individuals until the second factory is done.